Department of Operations and Emergencies

 The region covered by IOM’s Vienna Region Office is, mainly, made up of countries which are economically and institutionally able to respond to emergencies.
 However, the ongoing conflicts and violence within and near the region (Ukraine, Syria, Afghanistan, Iraq) underline the need to provide emergency assistance, as well as durable and sustainable solutions, for conflict-affected populations.
 There are also several frozen conflicts in the region which have left people displaced for many years.
 Much of the region is prone to rapid-onset natural disasters such as flash floods, as well as slow-onset disasters related to climate change, such as protracted droughts, harsher winters, desertification and even technical disasters.
 All these serve to make preparedness, disaster risk-reduction and community stabilization measures essential.

-In the Western Balkans, large numbers arrived at the borders, mostly those of the former Yugoslav Republic of Macedonia and Serbia, where they received prompt, effective assistance.
+In the Western Balkans, large numbers arrived at the borders, particularly those of North Macedonia and Serbia in the first quarter of 2020, where they received prompt, effective assistance.
 Among them were vulnerable migrants, including unaccompanied children and victims of trafficking.
-Many of them did not qualify for international protection, but nonetheless receive assistance.
-IOM’s efforts, in the framework of the Regional Refugee and Migrant Response Plan for Europe, include contingency planning, Displacement Tracking and flow Monitoring (DTM), emergency response, protection of vulnerable migrants, and capacity-building for humanitarian border management.
+Many of them did not qualify for international protection, but nonetheless received assistance.
+IOM’s efforts, in the framework of the Regional Refugee and Migrant Response Plan for Europe, include contingency planning, ddisplacement tracking and flow mmonitoring (DTM), emergency response, protection of vulnerable migrants, and capacity-building for humanitarian border management.

 Portfolio in Brief

-The Emergency and Post-Crisis Recovery division aids IDPs, refugees, and returnees in Kosovo*, provides livelihood support to displaced populations in Ukraine, community stabilization and relief in Tajikistan, and coordinated resilience and recovery activities to migrants and refugees in Turkey, to name but a few.
+The Emergency and Post-Crisis Recovery division aids long-term displaced populations in the Western Balkans to settle in a place of their preference and integrate into society, provides urgent livelihood support to conflict-displaced populations in Ukraine, and coordinated resilience and recovery activities to migrants and refugees in Turkey, to name but a few.

+The DTM Europe team operates out of Vienna, Rome, and Geneva to oversee, coordinate and support DTM activities in Spain, Italy, Greece, Malta, Cyprus, Bulgaria, and Western Balkans.1 In 2020 the DTM Europe team in cooperation with IOM missions and national authorities gathered, processed, and disseminated statistical data on new arrivals to Europe, the locations and occupancies of accommodation centres, and transit flows from at least 197 entry, exit and transit flow monitoring points.
 The system also includes Flow Monitoring Surveys (FMS), which are individual interviews tailored to capture additional and more in-depth data on people on the move, including age, sex, areas of origin, levels of education, key transit-points on their route, motivations and intentions.
-This information has been compiled by IOM field staff in Greece, the former Yugoslav Republic of Macedonia, Serbia, Hungary, Croatia, Italy, Bulgaria, Slovenia, Romania and Bulgaria since October 2015.
+This information has been compiled by IOM field staff in Greece, North Macedonia, Serbia, Hungary, Croatia, Italy, Bulgaria, Slovenia, Romania and Bulgaria since October 2015.
 Analysis is available on the IOM Mediterranean portal.
-The latest “Analysis: Flow Monitoring Surveys in the Mediterranean and Beyond” reports are available at migration.iom.int.
+The latest analytical reports and profiles of interviewed migrants as well as data sets are available at migration.iom.int/europe.